 Line two baking sheets with parchment paper and grease with cooking spray and set aside.

 In a medium saucepan over low heat, melt the butter.
 Once melted, add the milk, light brown sugar, granulated sugar, cocoa powder, and kosher salt and whisk well until combined.

-Raise the heat to medium and continue whisking until the sugar has dissolved and the mixture comes to a simmer.
+Raise the heat to medium and continue whisking until the sugars have dissolved and the mixture comes to a simmer.
 Continue simmering for exactly 1 minute then remove from the heat completely.

-Add the cashew butter, chocolate, and vanilla and stir to combine.
+Add the cashew butter, chocolate, and vanilla and stir until melted and combined.
 Fold in the oats and stir until everything is fully combined.

 Using a small cookie scoop, scoop the cookie batter onto the prepared sheets.
 Sprinkle the cookies with a small pinch of flaky salt.

-Let the no-bake cookies sit on the countertop for about an hour, until firm and set-up.
-Alternatively, you can refrigerate until firm.
+Let the no-bake cookies sit on the countertop until firm and set, about an hour.

-- An easy way to speed up the setting process is by placing the cookies into the refrigerator for an hour or so.
+An easy way to speed up the setting process is by placing the cookies in the refrigerator for about 30 minutes.
 Do not try to speed up this process by putting the cookies in the freezer; they will become too dry.

 - Swap the cashew butter for creamy peanut butter.

 - Get creative with your flavors like adding one tablespoon instant coffee to your butter mixture for espresso no-bake cookies.